loopstudio/loop-studio-guides/javascript/README.md

     const errorMessage = 'This is a super long error that was thrown because of Batman.
 When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
     ```

-  * When programmatically building up strings, use template strings instead of concatenation.
+  * When programmatically building up strings, use template strings instead of concatenation. eslint: [`prefer-template`](https://eslint.org/docs/rules/prefer-template.html) [`template-curly-spacing`](https://eslint.org/docs/rules/template-curly-spacing)

     > Why?
 Template strings give you a readable, concise syntax with proper newlines and string interpolation features.